sponsian/mosaic-dev/README.md

 A Trove is defined as “fully redeemed from” when the redemption has caused (debt-200) of its debt to absorb (debt-200) MoUSD.
 Then, its 200 MoUSD Liquidation Reserve is cancelled with its remaining 200 debt: the Liquidation Reserve is burned from the gas address, and the 200 debt is zero’d.

-Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.
+Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess REEF collateral remaining after redemption, due to its initial over-collateralization.

 This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
 The Trove is then fully closed.